witheve/docs/_posts/0001-01-01-equivalence.md

 ## Tip

 In Eve, the equality operator `=` and the bind operator `:` have the same semantic meaning; they both assert the equivalence of two clauses, and therefore could be used interchangeably.
-However, by convention `:` is used withing records, while `=` is used everywhere else.
+However, by convention `:` is used within records, while `=` is used everywhere else.

 ## Examples